Payee Service Coordinator

 • Advanced knowledge of Mental Health/Substance Abuse resources

 • Involvement in and understanding of quarterly and annual reports

 • Meets departmental compliance requirements with very limited supervision

-• Work typically performed in an indoor office building.
+• Work typically performed in indoor office building and home visits

 Tools and Equipment Used

 • Personal computer, copier, fax/scanner, phone, and other typical office equipment.